slimayo/TechCrush-/README.md

 ### Data Source

-The data set used for this analysis is 'GlobalCorp Nigeria' HR dataset
+The data set used for this analysis is 'GlobalCorp Nigeria.csv' HR dataset

 ### Tools